Alan J. Pakula

 June 1, 2020

-The film begins atop the Seattle Space Needle in 1971, where a presidential candidate is giving a speech.
-It’s prematurely cut off when he’s fatally shot by a gunman disguised as a waiter; our purview is taken up by red paint suddenly thudding against the building’s windows.
+The film begins atop the Seattle Space Needle in 1971.
+There, a presidential candidate is giving a speech.
+It’s prematurely cut off when, mid-thought, the hopeful is fatally shot by a gunman disguised as a waiter.
+Our purview is suddenly taken up by his blood, which splashes the building’s windows.
 A governmental committee soon after decides that this assassination was a one-man job perpetrated by the waiter, who subsequently fell to his death.
-But other ideas are brought to the fore when we catch a glimpse of another armed server leaving the scene with a gun.
-And when, three years later, a TV newswoman and witness, Lee Carter (Paula Prentiss), shows up at the apartment of her ex and the protagonist of the movie, small-time newspaperman Joe Frady (Warren Beatty), claiming that six witnesses have died mysteriously in the last few years.
-Carter is positive that she herself is being hunted.
-She posits that the assassination was actually a government job being methodically covered up.